-- You need to understand the size of the spread, which is diﬀerence between the opening and the closing price for the asset for the given moment.
+- You need to understand the size of the spread, which is the diﬀerence between the opening and the closing price for the asset for the given moment.
 For example, major currency pairs on Forex would tend to have lower spreads than exotic ones.

 - Using leverage to multiply your own investment may be beneficial; however, it often implies an overnight fee.
 It is imposed at the end of the trading session, while your position is rolled over to another day.
 More than that, leverage can multiply your losses as well.

-- You also need to know, under which conditions the trade will close automatically, so you don’t be surprised if it happens.
+- You also need to know, under which conditions the trade will close automatically, so you won’t be surprised if it happens.
 The auto close function, which may be found in many instruments, should be used with caution and deep understanding of its core principles.

 Choose the right instruments

 One of the most common mistakes a prospective trader can make is investing in an instrument just because it’s on the top of a trading list.
 Fit to your character and trading preferences is crucially important.

 If you are patient enough to make a long-term investment, and if you have no possibility to routinely spend hours monitoring the deals, choose an instrument with which you will be likely to have payouts, while focusing mainly on economic news of the greater scale.
 Use Stop Loss and Take Profit controls and save some time for yourself.